Why Pursue a Career in Accounting?

 The University Of Central Florida is an academic college and offers numerous different courses of study including accounting, economics, finance, business, and many others.
 The University has over 230-degree programs in 13 different schools and colleges.

-The University of South Florida’s MUMA College of Business offers different concentrations, assurance, corporate, taxation, and forensic accounting.
+The University of South Florida’s Lynn Pippenger School of Accountancy within the MUMA College of Business offers concentrations in assurance, corporate, taxation, and forensic accounting.
 The program has physical campuses across the Tampa Bay region, where students have a wide variety of resources available to them to conduct real-world accounting practices.
-Some areas of study include:
+Other areas of study within the Muma College of Business include:

 - MS in Business Analytics & Information Systems